 Since its inception, OpenKilda has utilized the instruments of big data and distributed processing to address scaling issues.
 Its architecture has the capability to control a network of 10,000 switches with 16 million flows – an extraordinary leap forward by any standards.
 Additionally, its operations and products will benefit in terms of telemetry, latency, and self-healing from the big data and distributed processing CloudSmartz and others have brought to bear in the development of OpenKilda.

-Make 2019 the year to fully commit to your digital transformation journey and to drive execution on your roadmap through 2020.
+Make this year the year to fully commit to your digital transformation journey and to drive execution on your roadmap through 2020.
 CloudSmartz is ready to guide CSPs through these use cases and challenges at every step of the way!